LogoCustom Linear Actuator

 Alias phrase and canonical phrase are intentionally merged to one URL.
 Use this panel to confirm the page handles your exact decision path.

-Relay example contact rating
+Relay sample switching rating

 35A NO / 20A NC